josmar-crwdstffng/angular/aio/content/guide/dependency-injection-in-action.md

 Dependency objects can be simple values like dates, numbers and strings, or shapeless objects like arrays and functions.

-Such objects don't have application interfaces and therefore aren't well represented by a class.
+Such objects do not have application interfaces and therefore are not well represented by a class.
-They're better represented by a token that is both unique and symbolic, a JavaScript object that has a friendly name but won't conflict with another token that happens to have the same name.
+They are better represented by a token that is both unique and symbolic, a JavaScript object that has a friendly name but will not conflict with another token that happens to have the same name.

 `InjectionToken` has these characteristics.
 You encountered them twice in the *Hero of the Month* example, in the *title* value provider and in the *runnersUp* factory provider.